ida/servile/README.md

 A quickstarter for NodeJS-based apps, automagically routing requests to files of same name within a given folder.
+Targeted at prototypers, not made for production.

 What